PavolUlicny/Local-AI-Agent/docs/install.md

 - installs runtime dependencies from `requirements.txt` (and dev deps by default);
 - optionally pulls Ollama models (defaults: `cogito:8b` and `embeddinggemma:300m`).

-This installer is covered by a small unit test `tests/test_install_deps.py` which verifies detection of Python 3.12, behavior when `ollama` is missing, and the auto-start/poll logic (via mocks).
-See `docs/development.md` for how to run the tests locally.
+The installer is covered by `tests/test_install_deps.py` which exercises Python detection and the Ollama start/poll logic via mocks.
+See `docs/development.md` for running tests locally.

 You do NOT need to start the Ollama server before running the installer.
-If the `ollama` CLI is available on your `PATH` and the HTTP API is not responding, the installer will attempt to start a local Ollama daemon and wait briefly for it to become available.
-If you prefer to manage Ollama manually you can start it in another terminal, but this is optional — the installer will try to start Ollama when needed.
+If the `ollama` CLI is on your `PATH` and the HTTP API at `http://127.0.0.1:11434` is not responding, the installer will attempt to start the Ollama daemon and wait for it to become available.
+If you prefer to manage Ollama manually, start it in another terminal; otherwise the installer will attempt to start it when required for pulling models.

-Main installer commands
+Main installer commands (examples)

 Linux (recommended):